Taming-the-BEAST/StarBeast3-Tutorial/README.md

 # Good To Know

 - To facilitate easy use of uglytrees, the species and individual names should follow a similar pattern so that uglytrees can guess the matching automatically, e.g., individual names should contain the species name as a substring, or before the first \_ etc.
-- StarBeast3 does allow you to sample tip dates.
+- StarBeast3 allows to sample tip dates.
 You can find more information on how to set it up through BEAUti here: <https://github.com/rbouckaert/starbeast3/tree/master/workshop>.
 - You may also use relaxed clock for morphological data, instead of a strict one.
 However, at the moment this requires to edit the XML file by hand.
 Make sure you are using appropriate _species_ tree clock from the StarBeast3 package.
 Also, be careful to not include any operators that would break the dependence between species and gene trees.
 - If you are comparing StarBEAST2 and 3 for your analyses you may notice that StarBeast3 is slower per-iteration, but in many cases reaches convergence faster when measured in wall-clock time.